openharmony/developtools_hdc/README.md

 ## Introduction<a name="section662115419449"></a>

-HDC (OpenHarmony Device Connector) is a command-line tool for developers to connect and debug the device.
+hdc (OpenHarmony Device Connector) is a command-line tool for developers to connect and debug the device.
 The PC-side development machine uses the command-line tool hdc (for convenience, collectively referred to as hdc below).
 This tool needs to support deployment on Windows/Linux /Mac and other systems to connect and debug communication with OpenHarmony devices (or simulators).
 The PC-side hdc tool needs to release corresponding versions for the above development machine operating system platforms, and the device-side hdc daemon needs to follow the device image release including support for the simulator.
 The following will introduce the commonly used commands and usage examples of hdc.

 ## Architecture<a name="section15908143623714"></a>

-HDC mainly consists of three parts:
+hdc mainly consists of three parts:

 1. The hdc client part: the client running on the development machine, the user can request to execute the corresponding hdc command under the command terminal of the development machine (windows cmd/linux shell), running on the development machine, other terminal debugging IDEs also include hdc client .